vuejs/docs/src/api/sfc-script-setup.md

 - `defineProps` or `defineEmits` can only use either runtime declaration OR type declaration.
 Using both at the same time will result in a compile error.

-- When using type declaration, equivalent runtime declaration is automatically generated from static analysis to remove the need of double declaration and still ensure correct runtime behavior.
+- When using type declaration, the equivalent runtime declaration is automatically generated from static analysis to remove the need for double declaration and still ensure correct runtime behavior.

   - In dev mode, the compiler will try to infer corresponding runtime validation from the types.
 For example here `foo: String` is inferred from the `foo: string` type.
 If the type is a reference to an imported type, the inferred result will be `foo: null` (equal to `any` type) since the compiler does not have information of external files.